bytesapart/hungergames/README.md

 ### If you are executing using the Python File:
+1. **Please make sure that your laptop/computer does not switch off display or go to sleep.
+Change settings to never got to sleep!**
 1. Install dependencies by executing "pip install -r requirements.txt" by changing folder to "src".
 1. Before doing anything, install google messages on your android or ios device
 1. Make it your default messaging application